Updated: Nov 19, 2022

 First I should clarify, when I am talking about social media I mean Instagram/Facebook/Twitter.
 I still use Pinterest to market my art business.
 Pinterest to me is a little different from Facebook or Instagram and it really works more like a search engine.
 It is also not nearly as demanding for attention as Facebook/Instagram.

 I Just Couldn't Keep Up.
 Your posts will get shown to the most people if you are very active on the platform.
-While I could log on every day and try to post a story to Instagram to please the algorithm, I had other things that I'd rather be doing.
+While I could log on every day and try to post a story to Instagram to please the algorithm, (now reels and video are the new thing since this post came out).
+I had other things that I'd rather be doing.
 I personally like to take my time with paintings, so you wouldn't see a new piece of art from me more than every month or so.

-I felt less creative & less inclined to try new ideas.
-I started to figure out which subjects and paintings did the best on Instagram and pretty soon I was creating art just for Instagram and not for myself.
-I stopped exploring new subjects and ideas because I didn't think that they would get as many likes, or would worry that my followers wouldn’t like the new direction my art was going.
+I felt less creative and less inclined to try new ideas.
+I started to figure out which subjects and painting styles did the best on Instagram, and pretty soon I was creating art just for Instagram and not for myself.
+I stopped exploring new ideas for fear that that my art would get less likes, or my followers wouldn't like it if I went in a new direction.

 I was spending a lot of time and energy on things that I didn't find meaningful.
-The time I spent trying to create the most aesthetically pleasing feed, following trends, researching relevant hashtags, taking selfies and liking other people’s posts don't have any relevance outside of social media and weren't helping me to grow as an artist.
+The time I spent trying to create the most aesthetically pleasing feed, following trends, researching relevant hashtags and taking selfies wasn't helping me to grow my skills as an artist and felt like a waste of my time.
+Unless you are trying to be an influencer, selfie-taking and sharing stories isn't going to get you hired and doesn't hold much relevance outside of social media.

 It negatively affected my mental health.
-All of the reasons that I mentioned above started to compile and really cause me a lot of anxiety.
+Social media was beginning to cause me a lot of anxiety and negatively affect my self-esteem.
 What would happen if I didn’t post for over a week?
 How many people liked my recent post?
 20 Likes?
-My art must suck...
+My art must suck.
 How much will my engagement fall if I take time off for a while?
 Will everyone unfollow me if I am not as active on the platform?

 I got stuck comparing myself to others.
-On social media, everybody’s lives somehow seem better than yours.
-They are happier, more successful, their art is better, they create 10 new paintings a week when I cannot even finish one per month.
-I know people say “don’t compare yourself to others”, but, this is nearly impossible on social media when the highlights of other people’s lives are popping up in your feed every second.
+On social media, everybody’s lives seem better than yours.
+They are happier, more successful, more attractive, better artists who can create 10 new paintings a week when I cannot even finish one per month.
+I know people say not to compare yourself to others, but this is nearly impossible on social media when the highlights of other people’s lives are popping up in your feed every second.

 Personal morals and ethics.
 I personally like my privacy and value my time and mental health.
 How can I ethically ask people to follow me on these platforms when I know the personal cost to mental health, privacy and quality of life?